Drug Trafficking Defense Lawyers in Vista

 If you have been arrested for drug trafficking, you will not only need to know the specifics of your charges but also find a lawyer who can handle them all.
-At jD LAW, Vista defense attorney James N. Dicks has a Board Certification in Criminal Law and was once a police officer, giving him total comprehension of all drug crime charges and the defenses against them.
+At jD Law Criminal Defense Attorneys, Vista defense attorney James N. Dicks has a Board Certification in Criminal Law and was once a police officer, giving him total comprehension of all drug crime charges and the defenses against them.
 If you want to retain his services, be sure to call (760) 630-2000 now and schedule a free initial consultation.

 Transporting drugs is a violation of California Health and Safety Code 11379 HS, which makes it illegal to both personally transport controlled substances or illegal drugs AND to offer to transport the same.
 This includes moving drugs across county, state, or country lines.
 For example, if you were arrested while driving on the I-15 N into Riverside County with illegal substances in the car, it could be considered drug trafficking.

 The four main aspects that influence a drug trafficking charge are:

 - Intent: Being in possession of an illegal substance does not mean you wanted to participate in drug trafficking.
 The prosecution will want to prove that you had the intent to handle it for reasons other than personal use.